narrenorg/narrenschiff/docs/narrenschiff/getting_started.rst

           - deployment.yaml
       namespace: "default"

+In Narrenschiff, this is called a *taks*, and *course* is a collection of tasks.

-All you have to do now is to deploy this to our cluster.
+Now, all you have to do is to deploy this to our cluster.
 Or, in other words, set a course and sail this crazy ship:

 .. code-block:: sh